cgrail/github-chrome-fullname/README.md

 Installation
 ------------

-Please go to Chrome Webstore and install the following Extension:
+Please go to the Chrome Webstore via the following link and install the Extension:

 https://chrome.google.com/webstore/detail/sap-github-full-name/dpbnhgcdklhbhlemnffdbikcbfggcocd